OpenCodeInterpreter/OpenCodeInterpreter/README.md

 - 🚀 **Deploying Demo on HuggingFace Spaces;**

-- 🛠️ **Open Sourcing Demo Local Deployment Code with a Setup Guide:**
+- 🛠️ **Open Sourcing Demo Local Deployment Code with a Setup Guide**

 ## 🔔News
 🚀[2024-02-23]: We have open-sourced the datasets used in our project named Code-Feedback.